amir20/dozzle/README.md

 ## Using dozzle

 The simplest way to use dozzle is to run the docker container.
-Also, mount the Docker Unix socket with `-volume` to `/var/run/docker.sock`:
+Also, mount the Docker Unix socket with `--volume` to `/var/run/docker.sock`:

     $ docker run --name dozzle -d --volume=/var/run/docker.sock:/var/run/docker.sock -p 8888:8080 amir20/dozzle:latest